-Have you ever tried to copy AutoCAD text objects to Excel?
-Usually when you copy an object from AutoCAD and copy it to excel it looks like a picture.
-If we double click on that picture AutoCAD automatically launches and opens fragment of our drawing which we have copied as a new .dwg file.
-Yet many times we need to convert our text objects and paste them to excel.
-For example, if we have coordinate register in our drawing and we want to copy it into excel.
+Have you ever tried to copy AutoCAD text objects to Microsoft Excel?
+Usually, when you copy multiple text objects from AutoCAD and paste those to Excel they look like a picture.
+If you double click on that picture, AutoCAD automatically launches and opens a fragment of our drawing which we have copied as a new .dwg file.

-- We can go launch Microsoft Excel and paste our data there.
+- Now launch Microsoft Excel and paste the data there.
 All the text will be pasted in a single cell.
 Don’t worry it is normal!

-- Now we select our cell and open the Data tab, there, we search for Text To Columns.
+- Now select the cell with the text, then go to the Data tab, there, we click on Text To Columns.

 - A window will pop up called Convert Text to Columns Wizard.
 Here we have 3 pages with settings.
 But don’t worry they require maximum 1 click!

-- On the first page, we select Delimited
+- On the first page, select Delimited and hit Next

-- On the second page, we have to set the delimiters.
-We select “Space” and deselect “Tab” (It will work if we leave tab selected).
+- On the second page, set the delimiters.
+In the example we select “Space” and deselect “Tab“.

 - There is nothing worth doing in the third page so we just hit Finish!

-- We have our text copied and arranged in cells, but it is horizontal.
-Our task now is to transpose the table (convert it from horizontal to vertical).
-To do that we have to select our cells, copy them and then right-click on empty cell somewhere in the sheet to select Paste Special > Transpose.
+- The copied text is now Horizontaly aligned in Excel.
+The last step is to transpose the table (convert it from horizontal to vertical).
+To do that select the filled cells, copy them and then right-click on an empty cell somewhere on the sheet to select Paste Special > Transpose.

 Cool!
-Now we have our text copied in Excel.
-We will repeat the procedure for other text objects if we need!
+The text objects are now pasted in Excel.
+We will repeat the procedure for other text objects if we need it!